gaelgoth/blog/urara/2025/nixos-auto-upgrade/+page.svelte.md

 ### GitHub Actions to update `flake.lock`

 This step uses CI to refresh the `flake.lock` file, which is a snapshot that locks all dependencies to specific versions.
 These pinned versions can be updated by running the command `nix flake update`.
-To automate this process, I've set up a CRON GitHub Actions workflow that runs on daily basis.
+To automate this process, I've set up a cron GitHub Actions workflow that runs on daily basis.

 This GitHub Action is scheduled to run before the NixOS upgrade that starts approximately after 4:00 AM Swiss time (CET/CEST):